NSSLHA Honors Program

 Distinguished Students of Service

-Distinguished Students of Service (DSS) is a new national-level program sponsored by NSSLHA.
+Distinguished Students of Service (DSS) is a national-level program sponsored by NSSLHA.
 The DSS is designed to give students guidance, goals, and recognition for taking the initiative to independently develop personal leadership skills in the area of service.
 DSS defines service as "actively participating and volunteering in all of the following three areas: local NSSLHA chapters, state associations, and National NSSLHA."
 Communication sciences and disorders (CSD) students work toward achieving a particular number of annual service hours by actively participating in and volunteering for the discipline.